carpentries-incubator/geospatial-python/_episodes/19-access-data.md

 ~~~
 {: .language-python}

-We can check how many items are included in the returned `ItemCollection`:
+The variable `items` is an `ItemCollection` object.
+We can check its size by:
 ~~~
 print(len(items))
 ~~~